bitplane/ideas/2021/distributed-release-tool.md

 removed by leaking the keys early or outside of the contract terms.

 * Some small percentage of each successful contract should go into a reputation fund.
-If anyone can prove that they are dishonest or negligent, they get the money.
+If anyone can prove that they are dishonest or negligent, they get a portion of the money.

+### Cashing out reputation

+I've built up this reputation fund.
+I'll spend it by snitching on myself.

-* Reputation should be able to be cashed in without leaking keys.
+* Reputation should be able to be cashed in without leaking keys, but not while contracts are open, or until some time after the last contract.

+* When you snitch, you don't get the reputation payout any quicker.
+It's no more convenient to snitch on yourself than it is to just wait and then withdraw.

+### Reputation farming

+I can get reputation by farming Sybil contracts, and get more future contracts than others because I have more reputation.

+* Allow people with money to stake it in their own reputation fund.
+So rather than earning it by running fake contracts, they can just put their money where their mouth is instead.